 Jodi Magness holds a senior endowed chair in the Department of Religious Studies at the University of North Carolina at Chapel Hill: the Kenan Distinguished Professor for Teaching Excellence in Early Judaism (since 2002).

-She is an archaeologist and the President of the Archaeological Institute of America.
-She has published 10 books, including The Archaeology of the Holy Land, and dozens of articles.
+She is an archaeologist and a Fellow of the American Academy of Arts and Sciences.
+She has published 11 books, including Masada: From Jewish Revolt to Modern Myth, and dozens of articles.

 From 1992-2002, Professor Magness was Associate/Assistant Professor of Classical and Near Eastern Archaeology in the Departments of Classics and Art History at Tufts University, Medford, MA.